DIOEK/Linux-Glossario/README.md

 .odt files - libreoffice files.

 socket - network theme for an endpoint that let's two programs conversate with eachother over the network.

+wget - free software that asslows for downloading web data.
+Supports http, https and ftp. https://pt.wikipedia.org/wiki/Wget

+strings - command line interface tool that allows us to extract strings from something such as an executable, pdf or image file. https://www.commandinline.com/strings-command-cheat-sheet/

+zip2john - extracts info from a zaip file and converts it to a crackcable format by john there are many*2john tool, depending on the zip types.

+John the ripper - decrypting tool that work on the cpu.
+Tkaes severeal formats. https://techearl.com/john-the-ripper-cheat-sheet

+.pst file - outlook data  file.
+Can contain emails and other data files.

+readpst - file that reads pst files in unix systems.

+runas - tool that allows oneuser in windows ro run a process as if he were another user, such as admin.
+Opens a new cmd windows that the given command is executed. -https://procedimento.com.br/artigo/como-usar-o-comando-runas-no-windows-exemplos-de-script

+whoami - command line tool that reveals info about current user and group https://windowsreport.com/whoami-windows/

+Write-Output - echo for windows

+type - cat for windows

+dpapi - data protection API - is a simple cryptographic application programming interface available as a built-in component in Windows 2000 and later versions of Microsoft Windows operating systems.
+In theory, the Data Protection API can enable symmetric encryption of any kind of data; in practice, its primary use in the Windows operating system is to perform symmetric encryption of asymmetric private keys, using a user or system secret as a significant contribution of entropy.
+A detailed analysis of DPAPI inner-workings was published in 2011 by Bursztein et al. Dpapi abuse is doccumented here : https://4l3xbb.github.io/Cyb3rBook/002-PENTESTING/WINDOWS-PENTESTING/DPAPI-ABUSE

+.lnk - An LNK file is a Windows shortcut, which points to and is used to open another file, folder, or application.
+It contains information about the object to which it points, including the object's type, location, and filename.
+You can create a shortcut to a file, folder, or application by right-clicking that object and selecting Create shortcut.
+(In Windows 11, you must first select Show more options.) -  https://fileinfo.com/extension/lnk We can get a lot info from them using: https://github.com/HarmJ0y/pylnker